Home/Blog/Programming/React Hooks tutorial: Build a to-do list with React Hooks

 A header enhances the application’s UI by clearly indicating its purpose.
 We’ll create a reusable Header component.

-Step 4: Add mock data#
+Step 4: Add the mock data#

-For this, create a file data.json, in the src directory.
-Populate the data.json file with sample tasks using the JSON data given below.
+For this, create a file, data.json, in the src directory.
+Populate the data.json file with sample tasks using the JSON data given below:

 [